Open Bible Data Home About News OET Key

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-⇔ than the one honoring himself and lacking of bread.
+⇔ than honoring oneself and lacking bread.

-BSB ⇔ Better to be lightly esteemed yet have a servant,
+BSB Better to be lightly esteemed yet have a servant

 ⇔ than to be self-important but lack food.